 How Does It Work?

-In essence, price protection guarantee is designed to prevent cardholders from losing out if they see an item they purchased on their card cheaper elsewhere.
-While the small print will vary from card to card, you will likely see the following conditions on your price protection guarantee cover.
+Price protection guarantee is designed to prevent cardholders from losing out if they see an item they purchased on their card cheaper elsewhere.
+While the small print will vary from card to card, you'll likely see the following conditions on your price protection guarantee cover.

 Like For Like: If you want to make a claim, the item you found at a lower price must be identical to the item you purchased.
 That means it must have the same manufacturer, and exactly the same model number.